sjmitch-git/fluid/README.md

 ## Overview

-@smitch/fluid is a comprehensive library of reusable UI components for Next.js/React applications.
+Fluid UI is a comprehensive library of reusable UI components for Next.js/React applications.
 This library is designed to streamline the development process and ensure consistency across your projects.

 ## Features